Introduction -tax tips when you are contracting

 You should also make sure that you only draw out amounts as dividends, after allowing for your company’s tax bills.

 If you draw out more than is allowed, the surplus drawings over profit are illegal dividends.
 As a consequence, your dividends would then need to be restricted.
 In turn, this would create an overdrawn director’s loan account.
-This loan can then result in extra tax to pay, depending on how high the borrowing is and how long it is left owing.
+This loan can then result in extra tax to pay.
+This additional tax will depend on how high the borrowing is and how long it is left owing for.

 5 Small business tax advice -VAT

 Another one of the important small business tax tips is which VAT scheme you use.
 Nowadays, most contractors can save tax by operating under the `normal’ VAT scheme.
 This is also known as the standard scheme.

 In recent times, the VAT Flat Rate scheme (FRS) was more tax advantageous.
 However, the government changed the rules in April 2017.
 Under FRS, most contractors now pay over a rate of 16.5% Flat Rate VAT on their gross income.
-The result of this equates to an actual VAT rate of 19.8% on the net.
-This % is comparable to 20% VAT that they charge -an actual saving of £20 per £10,000 that is invoiced.
+The result of this equates to an actual VAT rate of 19.8% on the consultancy fees that you charge.
+This % is comparable to the usual 20% VAT that they charge -an actual saving of £20 per £10,000 that is invoiced.

 If you operate under the standard / normal VAT scheme, you can reclaim the VAT within your expenses on your VAT returns.
 For most contractors, this should not be a complicated job.
 This does however involve a little bit more work, when you operate under the standard VAT scheme.
 However, you will save tax or you will be quite a bit better off when you operate under this scheme.

-Businesses that are registered for VAT will also now need to comply with Making Tax Digital (MTD).
+Another consideration is businesses that are registered for VAT also now need to comply with MTD.
+This stands for Making Tax Digital.

 Small business tax advice UK -further considerations